Utah Administrative Code

 (a) Any preferential consideration of a relative defined in Section 78A-6-306 for the initial placement of a child in state's custody expires in 120 days of the shelter hearing.

-(b) When a relative who has a significant and substantial relationship with the child as set forth in Section 78B-6-133, and who was not notified by Child and Family Services within 120 days and comes forward when a child in state's custody has a permanency goal of adoption, the long-term needs of the child to have connection with family will be a priority consideration as long as the relative has the ability to meet the long-term physical, emotional, cognitive, and special needs of the child.
+(b) When a relative, as set forth in Section 78B-6-133, who has a significant and substantial relationship with the child, and who was not aware or did not come forward within 120 days, comes forward when a child in state's custody has a permanency goal of adoption, the long-term needs of the child to have connection with family will be a consideration as long as the relative has the ability to meet the long-term physical, emotional, cognitive, and special needs of the child.

-(3) When the 120-day time period for preferential consideration for a relative of a child in custody expires, the court shall consider an adoptive petition based on the best interest of the child and shall include:
+(3) When the 120-day time period for preferential consideration for a relative of a child in custody expires, the court can grant a hearing to a petitioner that meets the following criteria:

 (i) has been in the current placement for less than 180 days before the day on which the petitioner files the petition for adoption; and